onflow/atree/README.md

 **4** - Extremely large objects are handled by storing them as an external data slab and use of pointers.
 This way we maintain the size requirements of slabs and preserve the performance of atree.

-**5** - Atree Ordered Map is resilient against hash-flooding attacks, by using multiple levels of hashing: starting from a fast non-cryptographic one for performance follows by cryptographic hashes when collisions happen and finally a layer of value chaining with linear lookup.
+**5** - Atree Ordered Map uses a collision handling design that is performant and resilient against hash-flooding attacks.
+It uses multi-level hashing that combines a fast 64-bit non-cryptographic hash with a 256-bit cryptographic hash.
+For speed, the cryptographic hash is only computed if there's a collision.
+For smaller storage size, the digests are divided into 64-bit segments with only the minimum required being stored.
+Collisions that cannot be resolved by hashes will eventually use linear lookup, but that is very unlikely as it would require collisions on two different hashes (CircleHash64 + BLAKE3) from the same input.

 **6** - Forwarding data slab pointers are used to make sequential iterations more efficient.